eLafo/omniturize/README.markdown

 	end

-You can define a var to be present in or excluded from some actions.
+You can define a var to be present only in given actions.

 	#This var will be present only in index and new actions
-	var :my_var, :only => [:index, :new] do 'value_for_my_var'
+	var :my_var,  'index', 'new' do
+		'value_for_my_var'
 	end

-	#this var will be excluded from index, new, create, update and destroy actions

-	var :my_var, :except => [:index, :new, :create, :update, :destroy] do params[:id]
-	end

-If no :only or :excluded options are passed, the defined var will be available in every action.
+If no namespaces are passed, the defined var will be available in every action.

 ###Events
-You can define an event the same way you define a var, except that you don't have to give a name for the event
+You can define an event the same way you define a var

-	event, :only => [:search] do
+	event :my_event, 'search' do
 		'my_event'
 	end

 ###Custom javascript
 You can define custom javascript code the same way you define an event

-	js_snippet, :only => [:search] do
+	js_snippet :my_snippet 'search' do
 		's.server = window.location.host;'
 	end